seanskggo/bule-syntax-highlighter/README.md

 Description changes and minor regex fix (v0.0.2)

+### 1.0.2

+Syntax highlight of implicitly and explicitly generated variables (v0.0.3)

 ## Bugs & improvement

 For any bugs or improvement suggestions, please open an issue at: